skyvers/skyve-dev-guide/_pages/geospatial.md

 ### Spatial filters in the list menu item

 Where `geometry` attributes are included in a list menu item, Skyve will provide suitable filters for that attribute (currently only supported in the `desktop` rendering mode).
-The simple filter line allows input of WKT strings as the filter criteria, however the advanced filter options provide map-based rubber-band selection tool.
+The simple filter line provides the geometry input widget, however the advanced filter options provide map-based rubber-band selection tool.

 ![Spatial filtering in lists](../assets/images/geospatial/spatial-filter-for-lists.png "Spatial filtering in lists")